 MYO Challenger Baseball

-Support for the Mason Youth Organization Challenger League for children with disabilities to play on a baseball team and experience the joy of the game and being part of a team.
+Mason Youth Organization Challenger League for children with disabilities to play on a baseball team and experience the joy of the game and being part of a team.
 Our Club has provided grants to the development of the Challenger League baseball fields in Makino Park and we contribute annually to the league through team sponsorship and volunteering to cheer on these athletes.

 Child Advocacy Center

-Funds training for Mason City School personnel to receive Darkness in Light’s Stewards of Children training program focused on sexual abuse prevention training to adults in the community.
+Funds for training for Mason City School personnel to receive Darkness in Light’s Stewards of Children training program focused on sexual abuse prevention training to adults in the community.

 Family Promise